rscott442/SpaceBallz/README.md

 Wormhole! - shooting balls and aliens through the edge of space.
 Revenge! - pressing hyperspace to avoid a ball or alien, then you respawn facing it and kill it.
 Hanging by a thread! - when your playing with your final ship, then you shoot a small alienship, win a free ship, and then get killed.
 ChinMusic! - barely rotating out of the way when a ball or alien grazes your port or starboard sides.
+ClothesLine! - shooting a string of bullets in front of an alienship and he runs into it.